singram11/packing-app/README.md

 export CLOUDINARY_SECRET="yourCloudinarySecretHere"
 ```

-Load the variables from your secrets.sh into your shell.
+Load the variables from your secrets.sh into your shell:

 ```
 $ source secrets.sh
 ```

-With PostgreSQL installed create a database to store the user information.
+With PostgreSQL installed create a database to store the user information:

 ```
 $ createdb packme
 ```

-If you want some test users and sample data you can run the seed_database.py file.
+If you want some test users and sample data you can run the seed_database.py file:

 ```
 $ python3 seed_database.py